Sunak, Cameron and King Charles each take own private jets to travel to Cop28

 No 10 insists government not interested in ‘reducing people from flying’ amid environmental outrage

-Rishi Sunak is facing fresh outrage from climate campaigners after it emerged that the prime minister, foreign secretary David Cameron and King Charles are taking separate jets to the Cop28 conference in Dubai.
+Rishi Sunak is facing fresh outrage from climate campaigners after it emerged that the prime minister, the King, and foreign secretary David Cameron are taking separate jets to the Cop28 conference in Dubai.

-Downing Street confirmed all three of the big British representatives at the crucial summit – aiming at cutting global carbon emissions – will each get their own private plane.
+Downing Street confirmed all three of the leading British representatives at the crucial summit – aimed at cutting global emissions – will each get their own private plane.

-The prime minister’s official spokesman claimed that there was nothing wrong with so many flights since the government is “not anti-flying” and is pushing new sustainable fuels.
+The prime minister’s official spokesperson claimed that there was nothing wrong with so many flights since the government is “not anti-flying” and is pushing new sustainable fuels.

-But opposition parties accused Mr Sunak of climate hypocrisy – criticising the use of separate jets as both “polluting” and a “waste of taxpayers’ cash”.
+But opposition parties and activists accused Mr Sunak of climate hypocrisy – criticising the use of separate jets as “setting an awful example” and being a “waste of taxpayers’ cash”.

-Mr Sunak’s spokesman said: “We are not anti-flying.
-This government’s approach to tackling climate change, as we have set out repeatedly, is not about banning or reducing people from flying.”
+Mr Sunak’s spokesperson said: “We are not anti-flying.
+We do not seek to restrict the public from doing so and it’s important the UK has strong attendance at Cop28, given we continue to be a world leader in tackling climate change.”

 The Liberal Democrats’ climate spokesperson Wera Hobhouse said the use of separate private jets “is not just a waste of taxpayers’ cash, it sends all the wrong signals about the UK’s climate commitments”.

+It is not clear whether Mr Sunak or Lord Cameron will be using “Cam Force One” – the former RAF jet given a refit when the foreign secretary was still prime minister.
+Almost £1m was spent painting it red, white and blue at Boris Johnson’s behest in 2020.

+A smaller private jet also leased by the government for ministers or members of the royal family was given a similar patriotic makeover.

-The first transatlantic flight powered by sustainable aviation fuel (SAF) – operated by Virgin Atlantic – flew from London Heathrow to New York’s JFK airport yesterday.
+The first transatlantic flight powered by sustainable aviation fuel (SAF) – operated by Virgin Atlantic – flew from London Heathrow to New York’s JFK airport on Tuesday.

-Tory transport secretary Mark Harper, who was on board, said it “shows how we can decarbonise transport” while Mr Sunak said it was “a major milestone” towards “decarbonising our skies”.
+The transport secretary, Mark Harper, who was on board, said it “shows how we can decarbonise transport” while Mr Sunak said it was “a major milestone” towards “decarbonising our skies”.

 However, campaigners accused the government of making misleading claims.
 Cait Hewitt, policy director of the Aviation Environment Federation, said: “The idea that this flight somehow gets us closer to guilt-free flying is a joke.”